Explosives - Frequently asked questions

 The statements identify the successful outcomes of the application of appropriate safety and security measures to the explosives operations.
-Duty holders should look to achieve these in a way that is proportionate to their business.
-The guidance assists duty holders with how to do this.
+Dutyholders should look to achieve these in a way that is proportionate to their business.
+The guidance assists dutyholders with how to do this.

-No. All of the guidance documents have been produced in line with these statements to bring consistency, but the information contained in the sub sector guidance documents is specific to that sector.
-For those who start with the sub sector guides (level 2), the guidance allows the duty holder to achieve the statement in a manner that is proportionate to them.
+No. All of the guidance documents have been produced in line with these statements to bring consistency, but the information contained in the sub-sector guidance documents is specific to that sector.
+For those who start with the sub-sector guides (level 2), the guidance allows the dutyholder to achieve the statement in a manner that is proportionate to them.
 If they feel they need further information then they can refer to the level 3 overarching guidance.

 Further information on the guidance structure is available.

-A civil explosive is an explosive which has been or would be classified in accordance with the United Nations Recommendations as falling within Class 1 but it does not include
+A civil explosive is an explosive which has been or would be classified in accordance with the United Nations Recommendations as falling within Class 1 but it does not include:

-Ultimately the decision whether an item is a pyrotechnic or civil explosive remains the responsibility of the Notified Body.
+Many civil explosives will also be relevant explosives but ultimately the decision on whether an item is a pyrotechnic or civil explosive remains the responsibility of the Approved Body.

-A relevant explosive is an explosive for which an explosives certificate is required under regulation 5 of ER2014 for acquiring or keeping that explosive, or would be so required were it not for regulation 3(7), and, in relation to regulations 35 and 37 and paragraph 4 of Schedule 4 it also includes
+A relevant explosive is an explosive for which an explosives certificate is required under regulation 5 of ER2014 for acquiring or keeping that explosive, or would be so required were it not for regulation 3(7), and, in relation to regulations 35 and 37 and paragraph 4 of Schedule 4, it also includes:

-Explosives listed in schedule 2 of ER2014 (other than smokeless powder as noted above) and pyrotechnic articles (apart from those listed at schedule 3 of ER2014) are not relevant explosives.
+Explosives listed in Schedule 2 of ER2014 (other than smokeless powder as noted above) and pyrotechnic articles (apart from those listed at Schedule 3 of ER2014) are not relevant explosives.

 That depends on what you are doing.